Sugarland Personal Injury Attorney

 While the growth has been significant for the area, more residents mean an increased number of serious, catastrophic, and sometimes fatal accidents in our community.

 When a person suffers severe injuries in an accident in Sugar Land, they will likely face enormous challenges – from dealing with recurring medical bills to loss of income because of an inability to return to work, not to mention pain and emotional distress.

 If you suffered severe injuries or your loved one was killed in an accident caused someone else’s recklessness or carelessness, do not wait until it is too late to take action.
-At Michael P. Fleming & Associates, P.C., our Sugar Land personal injury attorneys handle cases on a contingency fee basis.
+At Fleming Law, P.C., our Sugar Land personal injury attorneys handle cases on a contingency fee basis.
 You won’t owe us anything until we secure compensation for you.